vinta/awesome-python/README.md

 *Frameworks for developing serverless Python code.*

+* [AWS Lambda Powertools](https://github.com/gyft/aws-lambda-powertools-python) - A suite of utilities for AWS Lambda functions to ease adopting best practices such as tracing, structured logging, custom metrics async, parameters and secrets management, idempotency, and more.
 * [python-lambda](https://github.com/nficano/python-lambda) - A toolkit for developing and deploying Python code in AWS Lambda.
 * [Zappa](https://github.com/Miserlou/Zappa) - A tool for deploying WSGI applications on AWS Lambda and API Gateway.